pmeeny/CI-MS4-LoveRugby/README.md

 ### Feature 5 Products and Product Detail Pages
 #### Description feature 5
+- A user must have an account and be logged in to review a product, otherwise they will see a link to login or create an account

 #### User Stories feature 5
 - User Story 5.1: As a regular user I can view the products page with product count and with each product image, title, category, price and presale price(if applicable)
 - User Story 5.2: As a regular user I can sort the products by Price(high to low, low to high), Rating(high to low, low to high), Name(A-Z, Z-A), Category(A-Z, Z-A)